 During hot summer months, honey bees cool the hive with their wings and with a practice called bearding, in which bees hang on to each other and flap in the proverbial breeze until things have cooled off enough.
 During winter months, they huddle together in a winter cluster around the queen, to protect her from the cold.
 Honey bees consume honey stored in the hive during the winter

 Honey bee communication

 Honey bees communicate the location of food sources through a complex figure-8 dance called the waggle dance.
 They also instruct receiver bees to collect nectar from returning foragers with a tremble dance.
 Speaking of bee communication, it is traditional to talk to your bees, especially if you are going to be gone for a time, or if the beekeeper has passed away.
-Apparently, a hive will falter or fail if they are notified.
+Apparently, a hive will falter or fail if they aren't notified.

 Honey bee pests and diseases